Verizon Climate Resilience Award for Further Innovation of Technology-Based Climate Solutions - ExBulletin

 Verizon Climate Resilience Award for Further Innovation of Technology-Based Climate Solutions

+Verizons’ new Climate Resilience Prize awards a total of $ 500,000 for innovative solutions to reduce the impact of climate change on the community.
+The application will be held at the GreenBizs VERGE 21 conference on October 26th and will be closed on November 30th.Next-generation technology solutions, front-line community-driven solutions, and nature-based solutions

-New York, October 26, 2021 / 3BL Media /-Verizon today launches and launches the first Climate Resilience Prize to recognize and promote climate resilience solutions in collaboration with GreenBiz and the Adrienne Arsht-Rockefeller Climate Resilience Center.
-We announced the application period.
-The results have been proven and we are ready to expand our community and have a positive impact.
+New York, October 26, 2021 / CSRwire /-Verizon today announced the launch and publication application period for the first Climate Resilience Award in collaboration with GreenBiz and the Adrienne Arsht-Rockefeller Climate Resilience Center.
+Proven results and ready to scale up and have a positive impact on the community.
 The prize pool is $ 500,000 and will be divided into three winners.
 The Climate Resilience Award aims to recognize innovative in-market solutions to reduce the impact of climate change on risky communities.
 This initiative is part of Citizen Verizon, a company’s responsible business plan for economic, environmental and social progress.

 Rose Stuckey Kirk, Verizon’s Chief Corporate Social Responsibility, is committed to innovating next-generation solutions at Verizon to address the effects of climate change and make the world better than we have found. increase.
 We know that we will use the network of innovators to develop the solutions we need.
 This Climate Resilience Award is one way to drive game-changing ideas and expand proven results, so everyone has a fair chance of prospering as a climate.
 It will change.